Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 * Scenario 1: a user wants to purchase food locally via Backyard
 * Scenario 2: a user wants to discover ethical business alternatives on Backyard
-* Scenario 3: a business that is setting up their Backyard account for the first time
+* Scenario 3: a business is setting up their Backyard account for the first time

 ---